Employment and Training Administration (ETA), Labor.

 - Current Skills Gap: Current skill shortages are the immediate focus of this initiative.
 Training investments should be targeted in occupational areas that have been identified on the basis of H-1B occupations as skill shortage areas.
 This concept relates to Statement of Need (The most important issue to be addressed under this section is identifying the particular skill shortages that manifest themselves in the region.) and Service Delivery Strategy (How will skill training meet the skill needs of the region.)

 - Innovative and Effective Tools: The grantees will use innovative or proven tools and approaches to close particular skills gaps and provide strategies for training that promote regional development.
-This concept relates to Service Delivery Strategy (There can be innovation in the way training services are provided.) and Cost Effectiveness (Innovative tools and approaches may more effectively deliver training services to individual participants thereby resulting in better employment outcomes and higher levels of skill achieved by those participants for the same cost.)
+This concept relates to Service Delivery Strategy (There can be innovation in the way training services are provided.) and Cost Effectiveness (Innovative tools and approaches may Start Printed Page 46962more effectively deliver training services to individual participants thereby resulting in better employment outcomes and higher levels of skill achieved by those participants for the same cost.)

 - Target Population: The primary emphasis of the ACWIA technical skills training will be to focus on employed and unemployed workers who can be trained and placed directly in the highly skilled H-1B occupations.
 As part of identifying people with the appropriate backgrounds that would benefit from such training, there should be a special outreach effort to target women, minorities, persons with disabilities, and other underrepresented groups.
 This relates to the rating criterion, Target Population (Discussion of who the targeted workers are.)